kevinwlu/iot/lesson6/README.md

 ### Tinker > D7 > digitalWrite() > HIGH or LOW to toggle the green activity LED

-### Alternately, install [Particle CLI](https://docs.particle.io/tutorials/developer-tools/cli/) on a laptop (not recommended for Raspberry Pi since it disables the color in Bash)
+### Alternately, install [Particle CLI](https://docs.particle.io/tutorials/developer-tools/cli/) on a laptop (not recommended for Raspberry Pi since it disables the Bash color prompt)

 #### Windows